RoyiAvital/MatlabJuliaMatrixOperationsBenchmark/README.md

 # Matlab & Julia Matrix Operations Benchmark

+## Updated by Amin Yahyaabadi:
+   * Julia language used is updated to V 1.1.1
+   * Both Julia and Julia_MKL are tested.
+   * Better benchmarking tools are used both in Julia and MATLAB
+   * Many improvements and updates are made.
+For more details refer to changelog files: https://github.com/aminya/MatlabJuliaMatrixOperationsBenchmark/blob/master/Changelogs/

 This is a small benchmark of some common Matrix Operations (Linear Algebra Oriented).
 The purpose of this Benchmark is to display Run Time of various commonly used operations by Signal / Image / Data Processing Algorithm Engineers.
 It was born from curiosity to to try Julia and if it will assist any user of Julia / MATLAB it served its purpose.